Solving clustered low-rank semidefinite programs arising from polynomial optimization: A specialized interior point method

 Due to the block structures, the algorithm is relatively easy to parallelize.
-The best way to parallelize, however, depends on both the problem characteristics and on the type of computing system used.
-The \texttt{SDPB} solver specializes in problems with large amounts of clusters with similar sized blocks, which can be distributed over different nodes in a multi-node system in which there is communication latency between the nodes \cite{simmons-duffin_semidefinite_2015,landry_scaling_2019}.
+The best way to parallelize, however, depends on both the problem characteristics and the type of computing system used.
+The \texttt{SDPB} solver specializes in problems with large amounts of clusters with similar-sized blocks, which can be distributed over different nodes in a multi-node system in which there is communication latency between the nodes \cite{simmons-duffin_semidefinite_2015,landry_scaling_2019}.

 Problems in discrete geometry typically consist of few clusters, and have a large variation in both the number of blocks per cluster and in the size of the blocks; see for example Section \ref{sec:kissing_number}.
 The majority of the workload can be due to a single cluster, hence distributing clusters over nodes in a multi-node system is not a good parallelization strategy in this case.
 Instead, we focus on distributing the workload over multiple cores in a single-node shared-memory system.